Full-Stack-Team-Six/sms-api-sample-swift/README.md

-# Python SMS API - Version 1.0
+# Swift SMS API Sample Code - Version 1.0

 This is the official **Swift SMS API Sample** sample provided by [Full Stack Team Six](https://fullstackteamsix.com/) to makes it easy for developers to integrate our API in their code.